Testicular cancer: Surveillance

-For many patients with stage I cancer, adjuvant (preventative) therapy following surgery may not be appropriate and patients will undergo surveillance instead.
+For many patients with stage I cancer, adjuvant (preventative) therapy following surgery may not be appropriate, and patients will undergo surveillance instead.
 The form this surveillance takes, e.g. the type and frequency of investigations and the length time it should continue, will depend on the type of cancer (non-seminoma or seminoma), but the aim is to avoid unnecessary treatments in the many patients who are cured by their surgery, and ensure that any relapses with metastases (secondary cancers) are detected early and cured.
-This approach ensures that chemotherapy and or radiotherapy is only given to the patients that need it.
+This approach ensures that chemotherapy and or radiotherapy is only given to the patients who need it.
 The number of patients ultimately cured is the same using surveillance as post-operative "adjuvant" treatments, but the patients have to be prepared to follow a prolonged series of visits and tests.

-For both non-seminomas and seminomas, surveillance tests generally include physical examination, blood tests for tumor markers, chest x-rays and CT scanning.
+For both non-seminomas and seminomas, surveillance tests generally include physical examination, blood tests for tumor markers, chest x-rays, and CT scanning.
 However, the requirements of a surveillance program differ according to the type of disease since, for seminoma patients, relapses can occur later, and blood tests are not as good at indicating relapse.

 CT scans are performed on the abdomen (and sometimes the pelvis) and also the chest in some hospitals.
-Chest x-rays are increasingly preferred for the lungs as they give sufficient detail combined with a lower false-positive rate and significantly smaller radiation dose than CT.
+Chest X-rays are increasingly preferred for the lungs as they give sufficient detail combined with a lower false-positive rate and significantly smaller radiation dose than CT.

-The frequency of CT scans during surveillance should ensure that relapses are detected at an early stage while minimizing the radiation exposure.
+The frequency of CT scans during surveillance should ensure that relapses are detected at an early stage while minimizing radiation exposure.

 For patients treated for stage I non-seminoma, a randomized trial (Medical Research Council TE08) showed that, when combined with the standard surveillance tests described above, 2 CT scans at 3 and 12 months were as good as 5 over 2 years in detecting relapse at an early stage.

 For patients treated for stage I seminoma who choose surveillance rather than undergoing adjuvant therapy, there have been no randomized trials to determine the optimum frequency of scans and visits, and the schedules vary very widely across the world, and within individual countries.
 In the UK there is an ongoing clinical trial called TRISST.
 This is assessing how often scans should take place and whether magnetic resonance imaging (MRI) can be used instead of CT scans.
-MRI is being investigated because it does not expose the patient to radiation and so, if it is shown to be as good at detecting relapses, it may be preferable to CT.
+MRI is being investigated because it does not expose the patient to radiation, and so, if it is shown to be as good at detecting relapses, it may be preferable to CT.

-For more advanced stages of testicular cancer, and for those cases in which radiation therapy or chemotherapy was administered, the extent of monitoring (tests) after treatment will vary on the basis of the circumstances, but normally should be done for five years in uncomplicated cases and for longer in those with higher risks of relapse.
+For more advanced stages of testicular cancer, and for those cases in which radiation therapy or chemotherapy was administered, the extent of monitoring (tests) after treatment will vary based on the circumstances, but normally should be done for five years in uncomplicated cases and for longer in those with higher risks of relapse.